Quebecca/qc_comments/README.md

 - No comments component for the selected page.
 - No comments component for the selected page and its sub-pages.

-Note : The option can be changed using the input that cames with the extension named "Select comments section display mode" in the 'Pages module' configuration in the 'Extended' tab.
+Note : The option can be changed using the input that comes with the extension named "Select comments section display mode" in the 'Pages module' configuration in the 'Extended' tab.
 If the option isn't specified in a page by the administrator, the option will be inherited from the parent page.

 Note : To add the comments form component to your frontend pages, you will have to add the current component to your TypoScript configuration: